 The 802.15 WG may deactivate a TG it has formed.
 After the objective of the TG is complete, its charter expires and is deactivated by the WG.
 If the TG has not completed its work within its allotted period of time, the TG can request to be disbanded by the 802.15 WG or request an extension of time.
 The TG may request the WG to deactivate the TG prior to the expiration of the PAR.
 Motion to deactivate a TG requires 75% approval.

-Ballot Resolution Committee
+Comment Resolution Group

 Overview

-The function of the Ballot Resolution Committee (BRC) is to resolve the comments resulting from letter or sponsor ballots of draft documents.
+The function of the Comment Resolution Group (CSG) is to resolve the comments resulting from letter or Standards Association ballots of draft documents.

 Formation

-A BRC, consisting of 802.15 WG voters, shall be formed by approval of the WG.
-It is recommended that the relevant task group, i.e. the task group that drafted the document being letter balloted, proposes the membership of the BRC to the WG.
-In the absence of a WG approved BRC, the relevant task group shall perform the function of the BRC.
+A CSG, consisting of 802.15 WG voters, shall be formed by approval of the WG.
+It is recommended that the relevant task group, i.e. the task group that drafted the document being letter balloted, proposes the membership of the CSG to the WG.
+In the absence of a WG approved CSG, the relevant task group shall perform the function of the CSG.

-It is recommended that in selecting the membership of BRC the task group consider the basic needs of the BRC:
+It is recommended that in selecting the membership of CSG the task group consider the basic needs of the CSG:

 Capability – the membership must have the technical skills and sufficient committed availability to resolve all comments in a timely manner.

-Balance – no single interest category constitutes a majority of the BRC membership
+Balance – no single interest category constitutes a majority of the CSG membership

 Size – the number of members should be sufficient to resolve all comments in a reasonable time frame but not so large as to make it very difficult to attain a quorum during a telecom or an ad hoc meeting.
-For a telecon or ad hoc meeting a BRC quorum is attained when greater than 50% of the approved BRC members are present.
-Alternate designates may substitute for an absent BRC member and count towards a quorum, but alternate designates shall also be approved by the WG.
+For a telecon or ad hoc meeting a CSG quorum is attained when greater than 50% of the approved CSG members are present.
+Alternate designates may substitute for an absent CSG member and count towards a quorum, but alternate designates shall also be approved by the WG.

-Voting rights – all BRC members must be 802.15 voting members at the formation of the BRC.
+Voting rights – all CSG members must be 802.15 voting members at the formation of the CSG.

 Duration

-A BRC is chartered from the end of the closing plenary meeting of a session (either Interim or Plenary) to the beginning of the starting plenary meeting of the subsequent session (either Interim or Plenary).
+A CSG is chartered from the end of the closing plenary meeting of a session (either Interim or Plenary) to the beginning of the starting plenary meeting of the subsequent session (either Interim or Plenary).

-Ballot Resolution Committee Chair
+Comment Resolution Group Chair

-The BRC Chair shall be appointed by the WG Chair.
+The CSG Chair shall be appointed by the WG Chair.

-Responsibilities of the BRC chair include:
+Responsibilities of the CSG chair include:

 Before meeting tasks:

-Announce the time and place of a BRC meeting along with an agenda for the BRC meeting
+Announce the time and place of a CSG meeting along with an agenda for the CSG meeting

 During meeting tasks:

-Conduct the BRC meeting as per WG rules (see [rules5])
+Conduct the CSG meeting as per WG rules (see [rules5])

-Confirm that the function of secretary is performed for each BRC meeting.
-BRC meetings are not allowed to function without a secretary, but the BRC Chair can also act as Secretary.
+Confirm that the function of secretary is performed for each CSG meeting.
+CSG meetings are not allowed to function without a secretary, but the CSG Chair can also act as Secretary.

 Maintain an attendance list for the meeting

-The BRC chair may vote only if his or her vote can change the outcome
+The CSG chair may vote only if his or her vote can change the outcome

 After meeting tasks: